ENG498-JCDD/Team1/src/02 Stopped and Searched.md

 searchCountsByRace
 ```

-**Initial Observation:** Black drivers experienced nearly 2.7 times more searches than White drivers, despite representing only a slightly larger portion of total stops.
-This suggests a potential disparity in search practices.
+**Initial Observation:** Black drivers experienced nearly 2.7 times more searches than White drivers.
+Black drivers make up 48.8% of stops (only 8 percentage points more than White drivers' 40.8%), but they're searched 2.7 times more often.
+That's a huge disparity that goes way beyond the baseline stop numbers.

 ### Breaking Down Search Types